KULeuven-MICAS/zigzag/docs/source/hardware.rst

 * **latency**: The latency of memory access in the number of cycles, i.e., after requiring read/write a memory address, how many cycles the memory takes to provide/receive this corresponding data.
 (For now, this attribute is not actively used.
 We assume that it is 1 to model the data prefetching behavior thanks to the deterministic dataflow.)

 (optional)

 * **min_r_granularity/min_w_granularity**: The minimal memory read/write granularity (in bit) the memory supports.
-This attribute is used to better model the memory that supports half-word access or a quarter-word access patterns.
-For example, if a memory's read bandwidth (wordlength) is 256 bit/cycle, its read energy (r_cost) is 100, and its min_r_granularity is 128 bits (i.e., assume this memory allow half-word read), read 128 bits from it will only take 50 energy.
+This attribute is used to better model the memory that supports half-word access or quarter-word access patterns.
+For example, if a memory's read bandwidth (wordlength) is 256 bit/cycle, its read energy (r_cost) is 100, and its min_r_granularity is 128 bits (i.e., assume this memory allow half-word read), read 128 bits from it (we approximatlly assume that) will only take 50 energy.
 While if min_r_granularity is not defined or is defined as 256 bits, read 128 bits from it will take 100 energy.

 Memory Hierarchy
 ----------------